APPLICATION OPENS DECEMBER 15, 2019

 - Transcripts and GPA that show evidence of academic rigor and intellectual curiosity.

 - A letter of recommendation from a high school teacher, counselor, principal, or another professional who can comment on either your academic achievements, work ethic, intellect, creativity, professional goals and/or ability to succeed in a rigorous pre-college program.
+We cannot accept recommendation letters from friends or family members.

 - English language proficiency (both in terms of exam scores and caliber of the written statement).